ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 **Note**: The functor `IterPrint.Make` returns a module that exposes the type of the injected dependency (here first `List.t` then `Array.t`).
 That's why a `with type` constraint is needed.
 If the dependency was an _implementation detail_ that is not exposed in the signature of the initial version of `IterMake` (i.e. in the type of `IterMake.f`), that constraint wouldn't be needed and the call site of `IterPrint.f` would be unchanged when injecting another dependency.

-## Custom Module Extension
+## Write a Functor to Extend Modules

-In this section, we define a functor to extend another module.
-This is the same idea as in the [Extending a Module with a Functor](#extending-a-module-with-a-functor), except we write the functor ourselves.
+In this section, we define a functor to extend several modules in the same way.
+This is the same idea as in the [Extending a Module with a Standard Library Functor](#extending-a-module-with-a-standard-library-functor), except we write the functor ourselves.

 Create a fresh directory with the following files: